 In addition, the world’s largest producers of nickel include countries located in the North and South Pacific – the Philippines, Indonesia, Russia, Australia, Canada and New Caledonia.

 My nickel food allergy does not define me.
 It has taken me a couple years to understand my food allergy and accept that I will probably always be allergic to foods with nickel.
 I feel fortunate that my food allergy does not cause me anaphylaxis.

 My outlook on my allergy changed when I started learning more about it.
 I read articles, joined the National Eczema Association, subscribed to Allergic Living, and connected with others on twitter.
 I am also really lucky to have an amazing partner – Sara – who adores and encourages me to take my nickel food allergy seriously.

 Combining my passion for history and women’s issues, I graduated from the University of Utah with a Bachelor of Arts in History and Gender Studies.
-While working for a bipartisan labor association in one of the most conservative states in the union, I realized I love being apart of the public policy process.
+While working for a bipartisan labor association in one of the most conservative states in the union, I realized I love being involved in the public policy process.
 Recently I finished my Master of Public Policy at California State University Northridge.

 Today I am really grateful.
 I have been fortunate to live a beautiful life and meet really amazing people.
 When not researching about health policy, I will be exploring the world around me with Sara.
 When the weather keeps me indoors, I enjoy teasing our two cats or reading an awesome non-fiction book.

 I enjoy connecting with others.
 I’d love to hear from you using the form below and/or sign up for my monthly newsletter!